jakesgordon/rack-rabbit/README.md

           message = request.env['rabbit.message']

-          # ... do some preliminary work (that is idempotent)
+          # ... do some preliminary work (idempotent)

           if everything_looks_good

             message.ack     # take responsibility
-            ...             # and do some more work (that might not be idempotent) else
+            ...             # and do some more work (that might not be idempotent)

+          else

             message.reject  # reject the message
-            ...             # and (maybe) do some more work end
+            ...             # and (maybe) do some more work

           end

+      end

 ## Client binary

-Communicating with a RackRabbit hosted server can be done using the `rr` binary:
+Communicating with a RackRabbit hosted service from the command line can be done using the `rr` binary:

     Make a request to a RackRabbit service.